Nancy (singer): Pre-debut

 Nancy auditioned in Korea's Got Talent as part of a hip-hop group called "Cutie Pies" in 2011.
 The group reached the semi-finals.

-As a teenager, she appeared in several TV programs, including The Unlimited, and also participated in Mak Ee Rae Show: Just Do It Expedition in 2012, in which she traveled to the Philippines and Saipan with South Korean actress Kim Yoo-jung.
+As a teenager, she appeared in several TV programs, including The Unlimited, and also participated in Mak Ee Rae Show: Just Do It Expedition in 2012, in which she traveled to the Philippines and Saipan with South Korean actress Kim You-jung.